 - Mark (Experienced): “Using blocks under my hands in Wheel Pose gave me the lift I needed to deepen my backbend without strain.”

-- Emily (Injured): “After a hamstring injury, blocks in Half Splits let me stretch gently, helping me recover without pain.”
+- Emily (Injured): “After a hamstring injury, blocks in Half Splits let me stretch gently, helping me return to practice more comfortably.”

 Frequently Asked Questions